Beaver Notes

 Using Traduora

 Our apps are translated through Traduora: an Open Translation Management Platform.
-To submit a translation, you'll need to email us at danielerolli@proton.me, specifying the project/s you want to be added to.
+To submit a translation, you'll need to email us at , specifying the project/s you want to be added to.
 No other details are needed, although feel free to include them if necessary.
 You'll then receive an invitation link within the next 24 hours from the time it is received.
 Once added, you'll need to sign up and will have editor access to the project/s

 Add a new term